-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 3.1 - Implement REAP Program Implement REAP Development 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 3.1 - Implement REAP Program mplement Development 1.
 Market the newly expanded REAP Program to interested businesses and property owners in the Downtown.
-FY23-FY24 \$580K In 2023 the City Council approved an enhancement to the downtown REAP Program and increased funding.
-This program continues to be used to incentivize downtown businesses and property owners to improve their buildings.
-Unless recapitalized, the REAP Program will conclude in 2024 once funds are depleted.
+FY23-FY24 \$580K City Council approval and additional funding will determine if the REAP program extends beyond Q2 FY25.
 2. Facilitate and process REAP requests.
-FY23-FY24 \$311K To be Decided DD 3.2 - Reduce barriers to new commercial development (ministerial approval) Community Development Public Works Fire 1.
+FY23-FY24 \$311K City Council approval and additional funding will determine if the REAP program extends beyond Q2 FY25.
+DD 3.2 - Reduce barriers to new commercial development (ministerial approval) Community Development Public Works Fire 1.
 Explore changes to City Zoning Ordinance to streamline the entitlement process for specific project types in downtown to reduce the time required for processing, thereby increasing certainty for applicants.
-FY23-FY26 TBD Upon General Plan Update, staff will work to further codify procedures for streamline processes to enhance development in identified priority areas including, but not limited to, downtown Fairfield.
-OBJECTIVES DD 4 - Placemakin g and Activatio n DD 4.1 - Increase Enforcement Police 1.
+FY23-FY26 TBD At the start of FY 25, planning staff will begin this action.
+Following the General Plan Update, staff will work to create procedures that streamline the development process in priority areas, including downtown Fairfield.
+OBJECTIVES DD 4 - Placemakir ng and Activatio n DD 4.1 - Increase Enforcement Police 1.
 Install new parking regulation signage and enforce illegal parking.
-FY23-FY24 Staff Time This was suspended until we are able to have more people downtown.
+FY23-FY25 Staff Time This was suspended until we are able to have more people downtown.
 The businesses were against too much enforcement right now.
 Police department is assessing various options downtown to begin enforcement while allowing areas for long term parking.

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
 Work with downtown businesses to post no-sleeping signs in doorways to assist PD with enforcement.
 FY23-FY25 All businesses have been contacted and most have posted signage according to the ordinance.
 The Community Action Team continues to connect with the businesses to ensure this problem does not persist.
 3. Continue outreach of PD Community Action Team to support businesses to create a feeling of safety and security for businesses and community members.
 FY23-FY24 All businesses have been contacted and currently working with members of the Community Action Team.
 DD 4.2 - Advance branding campaign to change perceptions of downtown Community Development 1.
 Continue to work with the City's marketing consultant (Jstokes) for downtown branding and marketing.
+FY23-FY25 \$600K The decision was made to terminate the agreement with J Stokes & Associates.
+The task of rebranding strategy and business attraction efforts, previously assigned to J Stokes, will now be taken over by the Economic Development (ED) staff and the Marketing and Outreach Division (MOD).
+The recruitment initiatives will continue through Q2 FY25.
+The focus will remain on downtown business park attraction strategies, which will be strengthened by the marketing initiatives led by MOD in line with the ED Strategic Plan.

-FY23-FY25 \$600K J. Stokes & Associates is currently engaged in a project focused on rebranding downtown as a vibrant Food & Arts district.
-This initiative is reinforced through a range of branding assets, including banners and window clings.
-Additionally, it encompasses the creation of a downtown newsletter and regular social media posts to further promote this distinctive identity.
-DD 4.3 - Add more public art and art-based programming Community Development Public Works 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 4.3 - Add more public art and art-based programming Community Development Public Works 1.
 Integrate art, including Glashoff sculptures, into the downtown amenity zones as a part of the Streetscape project.
-FY24-FY25 \$81K The staff is currently in the planning phase of the Streetscapes Project, which will be executed in two phases.
-Phase One will involve removing the existing assets in downtown, and it is expected to be completed by late Summer 2024.
-Phase Two will focus on installing new trees, assets, and the Glashoff Sculptures, and it is scheduled to be completed in Fall 2024.
+FY24-FY25 \$81K The team has finished Phase 1A of the Streetscapes Project, which involved removing existing amenities.
+They are now moving into Phase 1B, focusing on planting new trees in tree wells and installing the Glashoff Sculpture Projects.
+Upcoming tasks include completing the site design that integrates the sculpture's specifications and drawings, preparing for the fabrication and installation of anchorage through welding, arranging transportation, and coordinating the final installation steps.
+The project remains on schedule.